-The Marin County Community Wildfire Protection Plan provides a science-based assessment of wildfire hazards and threats to homes in the wildland urban interface of Marin County, California.
-The Marin Community Wildfire Protection Plan was published in 2016 and updated in 2020.
+The Marin County Community Wildfire Protection Plan provides an assessment of wildfire hazards and threats to homes in the wildland urban interface of Marin County.
+The plan was first published in 2016 and updated in 2020.
 It was developed through a collaborative process involving Fire Safe Marin, Marin County fire agencies, county officials, county, state, and federal land management agencies, community members, and MMWD.